MantasV-code/MacroBacterium/.github/pull_request_template.md

 ## What does this PR do?
-Clearly decribe the changes made.
+Clearly describe the changes made.

 ## What issue does this close?
 Closes #